larswaechter/schlaumeier/README.md

 A question prompted to ChatGPT might looks like this for example:

 ```
 In which European capital can you find the fine arts museums known as the "Petit Palais” and the "Grand Palais"?
 A: London?
 B: Paris?
 C: Madrid?
 D: Berlin?
-A, B, C or D?
+A, B, C, D?
 ```

 As you can see, the possible solutions are provided at the end of the question.
 ChatGPT's answer: